KannonZenetism/zenetism-field-physics/structural-physics/SP09-collective-resonance-and-field-harmonics.md

 **Coordination without Coherence:**
 - Participants act in concert but lack genuine resonance correlation
 - \( \mathcal{R}_{\text{collective}} \) is low or artificially maintained
-- The appearance of unity masks underlying fragmentation
+- The appearance of coherence masks underlying fragmentation

 **Manufactured Consensus:**
 - Swarm coordination creates the illusion of widespread independent agreement